 Total minimum number of credits required for a Bachelor of Science Degree in Electrical Engineering - 130.
-Total minimum number of credits required for a minor in Computer Engineering - 22
+Total minimum number of credits required for a minor in Computer Engineering -20- 22

-Engineering is a creative profession in which technological problems are met within the framework of scientific possibilities, economic constraint, and cultural preference.
+Engineering is a creative profession in which technological problems are met within the framework of scientific possibilities, economic constraints, and cultural preferences.
 The four-year Bachelor of Science degree program in Electrical Engineering (EE) is dedicated to the principle of preparing its students for industry and graduate study with the expectation of eventual leadership responsibilities.
 It provides the knowledge and investigative skills, both theoretical and experimental, to responsibly address professional and societal needs through modern curricula, hands-on experience, and a personalized academic environment.
 Students are encouraged to be well-prepared in the sciences and mathematics.
 To that end, its faculty and facilities focus on an emphasis of design and industrial experience, student-faculty-industry cooperative projects, teamwork, the adoption of new technologies, and the hands-on student utilization of laboratories and computing systems.

 The EE program is designed to achieve a balance among the major areas of Communication Systems, Microelectronis, and Computer Systems.
 The student may choose to specialize within the EE program in any of the following areas: Communication and Information Systems, Microcontroller Based System Design, and Design and Fabrication of Microelectronic Devices and Circuits.
-A description of program objectives and outcomes is available in the Department office and is posted on the Department of Electrical Engineering and Physics Bulletin Board.